-When I was part of a group of Chileans everything was fine but when I tried to go to the exact same locations alone or with other gringos, I was repeatedly approached by Chileans who warned me or told me to leave certain areas because they were unsafe.
+When I was part of a group of Chileans everything was fine but when I tried to go to the same locations alone or with other gringos, I was repeatedly approached by Chileans who warned me or told me to leave certain areas because they were unsafe.

 Just because locals do something doesn’t make it safe; be cautious because at the end of the day you are not a local.

-3. Blend in.
+3. Blend in

 When I moved to Santiago, I knew that I would be a target, so I decided to take certain precautions when travelling with my more expensive gear.
 The trick is to blend in as much as possible and to be discreet.
 If you are a photographer, for example, carry around an unmarked backpack.

 The number one way to tip off a thief is to open a map in the middle of the street.
-It signals that you are lost, disoriented and clearly not familiar with the area, making you the perfect target.
+It signals that you are lost, disoriented and not familiar with the area, making you the perfect target.
 If you find yourself in this situation, then duck into a cafe or store to ask for directions or pull out your map.
 You want to avoid looking lost, confused or panicked and instead, strive to look calm, cool and collected.

-4. Limit your English.
+4. Limit your English

 In Brazil, I was able to pass for a Brazilian woman.
 My trip to Rio was only two weeks after I was mugged and I was terrified that I was going to be robbed during my time there.
 Since I could pass as a Brazilian, I limited my conversations in English to try and avoid attracting too much attention.

-A couple of months later I was in Buenos Aires with a couple of girlfriends.
+A couple of months later, I was in Buenos Aires with a couple of girlfriends.
 One day on the metro, I found a free seat while the other girls stood by the door, chatting away in English.

 I noticed that two questionable guys sitting across from me were staring at them intently.
-Thankfully nothing bad happened, but English confirms that you are a tourist and can make you a target.
+Thankfully nothing bad happened but English confirms that you are a tourist and can make you a target.

-5. Leave your valuables at the hostel/hotel.
+5. Leave your valuables at your accommodation

 Thieves in South America are quick.
 I remember sipping a coffee at a Starbucks in Santiago when a guy casually walked up the stairs and, without flinching, grabbed someone’s duffle bag before walking away.
 In less than 10 seconds, the thief, along with his newly acquired bag, had disappeared.

 The moral of the story is: if you don’t need it, leave it.

 Do not think you can outsmart thieves because pickpockets have become extremely good at their craft.
 A friend of mine, for example, opted to take her iPhone to a club in Buenos Aires against my advice.
 I’ll keep it safe she said.
 She proceeded to clutch that purse in her hand for most of the night.
 That intense focus on her purse must have tipped off the thieves that there was something valuable inside.
 She took her hand off her purse for less than a minute and her phone disappeared.

-6. Be vigilant.
+6. Be vigilant

 I laugh at my Canadian friends who walk around with their cellphones in their back pocket.
 Aren’t you are afraid someone will take it?
 I always ask.
-In Toronto, I see people pulling out their Ipads or playing games on their phones on the subway or on the street and no one flinches.
-This doesn’t fly in South America as these items can make you a target.
+In Toronto, I see people pulling out their iPads or playing games on their phones on the subway or in the street and no one flinches.
+This doesn’t fly in South America though as these items can make you a target.

 I remember a female screaming at a man in the Santiago metro after noticing that he had his hand in her pocket.
-Be aware of your surroundings and be weary of someone who is standing too close or paying too much attention to you or your belongings.
+Be aware of your surroundings and be wary of someone who is standing too close or paying too much attention to you or your belongings.

-7. Limit your alcohol consumption.
+7. Limit your alcohol consumption